 Sketch is a professional designing tool for Apple users.
-There are many professional design software platforms out there, Adobe Photoshop and Adobe Illustrator, Affinity Pro, GIMP, and so many platforms that have transferred their operations online.
-Yes, perhaps not all of those platform can do state of the art vector editing (which Sketch can), and perhaps not all of them provide Photoshop-like features (which Sketch does), but falling ears on a single design platform because everyone else is using it, is also madness.
+There are many professional design software platforms out there: Adobe Photoshop and Adobe Illustrator, Affinity Pro, GIMP, and so many platforms that have transferred their operations online.
+Yes, perhaps not all of those platforms can do state-of-the-art vector editing (which Sketch can), and perhaps not all of them provide Photoshop-like features (which Sketch does).
+But falling ears on a single design platform because everyone else is using it is also madness.
 Sketch has proven to its community to be a reliable editing tool that continues to evolve, listen to community feedback, and produce frequent and important updates.
-The last update particularly focused a lot on improvements in the areas of performance and flexibility, but also in improving exporting features for SVG and retine-ready files.

-At first glance, many critics look at Sketch as just another image editing tool, when in fact you can use Sketch to build highly robust and complex designs that you see being used in modern applications and software.
-It has one of the most loyal and friendly communities that we know of, and the founder is transparent in his actions and the future of Sketch — the app recently left behind the Mac App Store to allow itself to focus more on frequent updates, and allow itself room for more solid growth.
-However, unlike Photoshop, Sketch is still growing and maturing, and the number of design resources available for Sketch in comparison to Photoshop is very small, though that is also changing rapidly — checking out the most popular freebie sites, there is clear indication that more graphic designers also try to include .sketch files in their packages.
-Sketch is also becoming increasingly popular amongst developers who want tools that help to push and script designs; Pieter Omvlee has more on this.
+At first glance, many critics look at Sketch as just another image editing tool, when in fact you can use Sketch to build highly robust and complex designs.
+It has one of the most friendly communities that we know of, and the founder is transparent in his actions and the future of Sketch.
+The app left behind the Mac App Store to allow itself to focus more on frequent updates and have room for more solid growth.
+However, Sketch is still growing, and the number of design resources available for it is very small, Though that is also changing rapidly; checking out the most popular freebie sites, there is clear indication that more graphic designers also try to include .sketch files in their packages.
+Sketch is also becoming increasingly popular amongst developers who want tools that help push and script designs; Pieter Omvlee has more on this.

 Speaking of freebies, we will be listing 35 of the best, most versatile, and most adaptable Sketch design resources for you today, they will include: